 A solid puppy starter pack is not only an investment in your puppy's health, it's also an investment in your sanity.
-Here's what I recommend having on hand before you bring home that furry little bundle of joy.
+Here's what I recommend having on hand if you recently brought home a furry little bundle of joy.

 I'm not a real mom yet.
 But I think having a dog who loves their crate is like having a baby who loves getting their diaper changed.
 It makes life a lot easier.
-This crate has more than 11,000 reviews and an impressive 4.6-star rating.
+This crate has more than 76,000 reviews and an impressive 4.7-star rating.
 It sets up in seconds (and folds flat in seconds), includes an easy-to-clean removable pan and even has a divider so you can grow the interior space as your puppy grows.

 3. Pee-Pee Pads

 Wilco spends a lot of time on my parents' farm.
 Unfortunately, I don't have a lot of time to give him daily baths.
 That's why I love this no-rinse shampoo that keeps him fresh until I can give him another bath.
 It's hypoallergenic and the natural ingredients are safe for puppies.
 It includes jojoba seed oil, red raspberry seed oil, argan oil and niaouli oil which acts as a disinfectant and kills bacteria.

 When Wilco is full grown, I hope he'll be as big as his dad (170 pounds).
 That's why in lieu of a traditional doggy door, I like the idea of this instant screen door that he (and I) can walk right through, hands free.
 It uses a magnetic closure, so bugs won't get in, and it hangs from a tension rod so it's easy to install and take down without needing tools.
-From 158 reviews, it has a 4.4-star rating, and comes in several different sizes.
+From 267 reviews, it has a 4.4-star rating, and comes in several different sizes.

 This furniture-saving product came onto my radar a few years ago when my roommate got a boxer puppy.
 Little Roger was determined to eat my new couch until my roommate sprayed this on it.
 It's made from a nontoxic formula that works on everything from fabric to fur (for puppies who might be gnawing at a hot spot).
 Simply spray it on any surface that your puppy wants to put in its mouth.